 The image above (Pic.
 14) shows the sequences from 1 to 6.
 The total solar eclipse has been captured between 2 and 5.
 Watch them in order to see, how the elusive umbra proceeded across the sky at the antisolar azimuth.
 Here I enhanced the major moments of the totality either (Pic.
 15).
 A different element, which tells you about the sudden darkening is shown by the lamps on the pier, which become much brighter, as the camera tries to keep the sky brightness in fixed level.

 The image above shows a formidable view, which is the same rare, as the total solar eclipse.
-The Sun at that moment was deep enough under horizon to let the Belt of Venus be visible for the observer.
+The Sun at that moment was deep enough under the horizon to let the Belt of Venus be visible to the observer.
 As a result, you can now see how the lunar shadow erases all colours related to this phenomenon.
-In the other hand, the sky appears to look uniform down to the horizon.
+On the other hand, the sky appears to look uniform down to the horizon.

 Likewise previously (Pic.
 11), I numbered these images in order.
 The Moon’s shadow can be seen from 3 to 10.
-The most intriguing thing is the various clouds illumination.
+The most intriguing thing is the various cloud’s illumination.
 Unfortunately, the cumulus on the left was shaded by another cloud instead of the Moon.
 Moreover, this cloud was still too far from the southern limit of totality to be inside the umbra.
-Looking every screenshot one by one you can see how the sky colour changes during the umbral movement.
-In the beginning, it’s dark blue, which turns into blue-reddish afterwards.
-There is no clear shadow edge on the late part of the eclipse, as it disappears uniformly in the atmosphere, what was discussed previously (Pic.
+Looking at every screenshot one by one you can see how the sky colour changes during the umbral movement.
+In the beginning, it’s dark blue, which turns blue-reddish afterward.
+There is no clear shadow edge on the late part of the eclipse, as it disappears uniformly in the atmosphere, which was discussed previously (Pic.
 6 pattern V).
-I am not sure the very end of this marvellous celestial event, as the near-horizon sky is almost completely overcast.
+I am not sure about the very end of this marvelous celestial event, as the near-horizon sky is almost completely overcast.
 The fleeting umbra is better expressed in the processed images (Pic.
 14).

-It’s worth to look at the bottom screenshot, where the umbral borders are fuzzy.
-The umbral edges don’t really change throughout the whole eclipse, as it disappears finally in the atmosphere (Pic.
+It’s worth looking at the bottom screenshot, where the umbral borders are fuzzy.
+The umbral edges don’t really change throughout the whole eclipse, as it disappears finally into the atmosphere (Pic.
 15).

-E. Pinamar II – it was the only webcam headed towards the solar direction.
+E. Pinamar II – it was the only webcam headed toward the solar direction.
 As a result, I saw how the glow was cut from the right (Pic.
 18).

-F. Villa Gessel – the webcam headed south-east didn’t provide the results at all.
+F. Villa Gessel – the webcam headed southeast didn’t provide the results at all.
 As it worst, the greatest eclipse has been missed there, because I was focused on the webcams located within the path of totality.
-Only the artificial lights were turned on in the span of a few minutes, what is quite normal when the Sun goes down (Pic.
+Only the artificial lights were turned on in the span of a few minutes, which is quite normal when the Sun goes down (Pic.
 20).

 The image below summarizes this section.
 There are all screenshots presenting the same moment – the greatest phase of the eclipse, as seen via webcams on July 2, 2019, after sunset (Pic.
 20).